tmux/tmux/.github/README.md

 It also depends on [ncurses](https://www.gnu.org/software/ncurses/), available from [this page](https://invisible-mirror.net/archives/ncurses/).

-To build tmux, a C compiler (for example gcc or clang), make and a suitable yacc (yacc or bison) are needed.
+To build tmux, a C compiler (for example gcc or clang), make, pkg-config and a suitable yacc (yacc or bison) are needed.

 ## Installation